RacerK/LFD-Net/README.md

 python infer_multi.py -td hazy/ -ts dehaze/
 ```

-##### Evaluation
+### Evaluation

-Four evaluation metrics will be applied to all dehazed and ground truth image pairs: PSNR, SSIM, CIEDE2000, and SSEQ.
-The results of these metrics will be written to `metrics.txt`.
+To quantitatively evaluate the dehazing performance, we apply four evaluation metrics to all dehazed and ground truth image pairs: PSNR, SSIM, CIEDE2000, and SSEQ.
+The results of these metrics will be recorded in the file `metrics.txt`.

 ```bash
 python evaluate.py -to gt/ -td dehaze/